-These first aid steps should do the trick for most minor cuts, but if your cut starts to swell, become painful, or turns a dark red color, call your doctor—you may have an infection that might need more serious treatment.
-If you’re at all worried if your cut needs stitches, play it safe and call the doctor.
-Oh, and don’t forget to check up on your tetanus shot.
-If you haven’t had one in the last five years, you may need a booster shot ASAP.
+The first aid steps in this video should do the trick for most minor cuts, but if your cut starts to swell, become painful, is hot to the touch, or turns a dark red color, call your doctor.
+You may have an infection that might need more serious treatment.
+Plus, here are more first aid myths to forget.

 American Academy of Dermatology Association.
 (2022).
 How to treat minor cuts.

 American Academy of Dermatology Association. (n.d.).
 Proper wound care: how to minimize a scar.

 The American Red Cross. (n.d.).
 American Red Cross first aid/CPR/AED: Participant's manual [Internet].

 Centers for Disease Control and Prevention.
 (2017).
 Emergency wound care.

 Stay on top of your everyday health needs this summer

 Get the hair, skin, and sexual health solutions you need at a price you can afford.